nickdoucette24/capstone/README.md

 - A polished F1 Fantasy league would be a massive task but would add tons of value to the site
 - Team Radio button to listen to the teams live radio when following an individual driver during a session
 - A filter in the search that takes into account the different point system throughout the years so the user can filter drivers based on their overall performance instead of statistical averages
+- More options for the user to customize their profile layout

 # pitstop-capstone